kcotrinam/foodpeeker/README.md

 # Mounsters Hunter

-> This is an RPG medieval game where the user is capable to move around the map and find a mounster randomly.
-The user will have 2 turns using a warrior and a wizard, and the user will have to fight until the mounsters or the Heroes die.
+> This is an web application where the user will be able to find different recipes of food around the world.
+The use can select by countries or categories.
+Besides, The use can filter the meal based on the name.

 ![screenshot](./docs/screenshot.png)